This post may contain affiliate links. Please read my disclosure policy.

 - Cheese – I used shredded cheddar cheese.
 Use your favorite!

-- Seasoning – I used ranch seasoning mix.
+- Seasoning – salt, pepper and ranch seasoning mix.
 Pairs so well!
-Can sub with something else if desired.
+Can sub ranch seasoning with something else if desired.

 How To Make

-- Preheat oven to 350 degrees F. Spray a 12-cup muffin tin with cooking spray.
+1. Preheat oven to 350 degrees F. Spray a 12-cup muffin tin with cooking spray.
+Add the bacon and cheese evenly amongst the muffin cavities.
+Toss the mixture around with your fingers to evenly distribute the ingredients.

 More Fun Combinations To Try: